NesquikPlus/opengl_collision/README.md

 # Build with MinGW for Windows:

 Build and install glfw, glm, assimp libraries with cmake.

-(Generate makefiles for MSYS2 as generating for MinGW was problematic in my case.)
+(For assimp: Generate makefiles for MSYS2 as generating for MinGW was problematic in my case.
+You can use the resulting libraries with MinGW as well.)

 Download include files for glad and stb_image and copy to your include directory.